wenbobao/PPiOS-Rename/README.md

 You might also see `unresolved external` linker errors, e.g. if you used a C function and named an Objective-C method using the same name.

 These errors usually mean that *PPiOS-Rename* obfuscated a symbol that needs to be excluded for some reason.
 You can find the symbol by searching `symbols.map` or `symbols.h` for the referenced symbol (`n9z`, in this example) to see what the original name was.
-Then you can exclude the symbol via command-line arguments to the Analyze phase, via `-F` or `-x`, described below.
+Then you can exclude the symbol via command line arguments to the Analyze phase, via `-F` or `-x`, described below.

 In this example, if `n9z` had mapped to `PSSomeClass`, you would add `-F '!PSSomeClass'` to your arguments when running `--analyze`.